ciarandg/QuickSand/README.md

 # QuickSand

+**Note:** I'm archiving this repo because I haven't touched it since I was working on it as a capstone project.
+I make no guarantees about how well it will run, but it's probably still usable.

 QuickSand is a live-input granular synthesis VST, built in JUCE.

 **Note:** QuickSand was my first C++ project, and a capstone project for